International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 #### Certification of other components ####

-As the Broker, App Store, Clearing House, ParIS and Vocabulary Provider components are at their core also a Connector, the general certification process and assurance levels apply to them as well, in addition to component specific functional profiles.
+As the Metadata Broker, App Store, Clearing House, ParIS and Vocabulary Provider components are at their core also a Connector, the general certification process and assurance levels apply to them as well, in addition to component specific functional profiles.
 As an example for these profiles, the criteria catalogue "Components-Broker" can be requested on the [IDSA Homepage](https://internationaldataspaces.org/publications/white-papers/).